orbitinghail/graft/DESIGN.md

 **Index**
 A serialized ODHT (https://docs.rs/odht).
 Built as a regular in-memory HT while collecting Pages, and then compressed into an on-disk ODHT via from_iterator (max_load_factor=100%).

-The Index is a map from `(Volume ID, Offset, rLSN)` to the Page offset in the file.
-In order to lookup an offset at a particular LSN, one must first retrieve the base LSN for the Segment from the MetaStore and add it to each rLSN.
+The Index is a map from `(Volume ID, Offset)` to the Page offset in the file.

 ## Segment Cache
 The PageStore must cache recently read Segments in order to minimize round trips to Object Storage and improve performance.
 The disk cache should have a configurable target max size, and remove the least recently accessed Segment to reclaim space.